-I don't plan to give students licenses, so how do I activate lab computers with shared device licenses?
+I don't plan to give students licenses, so how do I activate lab machines with shared device licenses?

-How are the number of device Licenses being determined for users currently using FTE with free lab licenses?
+How is the number of device licenses being determined for users currently using FTE with free lab licenses?

 How do we determine the number of shared device licenses our institution needs?

-If the hardware on a lab computer fails or we replace it, do we lose the license on that computer?
+If the hardware on a lab machine fails or we replace it, do we lose the license on that machine?

 Can I have device licenses and shared device licenses deployed simultaneously on the same device?

 When you run the device license to shared device license migration workflow, all your device licenses are migrated to shared device licenses.
-After you create and deploy the shared device license packages on the devices in your labs, the legacy device licenses will stop working in 30 days after migration.
+For teams subscriptions, after you create and deploy the shared device license packages on the devices in your labs, the legacy device licenses stop working in 30 days after migration.

 Will Creative Cloud Packager still work?

 Do all Creative Cloud 2019 apps support shared device licenses?